udaya28/flutter-js-interop/chart/docs/poc_overview.md

 - All candle data is owned by JavaScript.
 Vue keeps a single candle array that lives in the iframe realm so Flutter can read it without copies.
 - A TypeScript `ChartSimulator` runs entirely on the JS side to generate live ticks, keeping Flutter focused on rendering.
 - Messages travel over a tiny bridge (`window.ChartFlutterUI.update` → Flutter, `window.ChartBridge.receiveFromFlutter` → Vue) with a documented DTO contract.
-- Flutter converts the shared JS candle array into `chartlib` data structures through `InteropDataManager` and redraws the chart.
+- Flutter converts the shared JS candle array into `chartlib` data structures through `ChartController` and redraws the chart.

 ---